-Chevrolet Impala owners have reported 17 problems linked to coolant leaking (under the engine and engine cooling category).
+Chevrolet Impala owners have reported 18 problems related to coolant leaking (under the engine and engine cooling category).

-The car was a 2005 Chevrolet Impala.
 Coolant leaking now the coolent light is on when at a stop and a whistling noise happens after a long ride.
-The failure date was 04/21/2013.

 See all problems of the 2005 Chevrolet Impala.